-If you prefer to start smaller, this is a great starter set.
 The 7 & 7 Essential Oil Set includes 7 single oils and 7 essential oil blends, which is also great for diffusing as well as adding to your DIY projects.

 If you want to explore even more options, check out this list of Best Essential Oil Sets – Save Money On High-Quality Oils

 The main function of the wick is to draw the wax upwards toward the flame so that it burns continually.
 A wick works because it is made of braided natural fibers that burn easily but not as quickly as a string of thread would.

 How well a candle will burn depends a lot on the thickness of the wick.
 A wick that’s too thick will sputter, flicker, and eventually burn out.
 One that’s too thin will produce a weak flame that won’t stay lit for long.

 Candle-makers carefully select the wick size and length depending on the type and size of the pillar candle that they are creating or the size of the container when making container candles.
 A candle created with the right type and size of wick will burn long and steady without sputtering or excessive flickering.

 The length of the wick is just as important as its width.
 A wick that’s trimmed to a proper height will give you the longest-lasting burn time.